chip-8/extensions/README.md

 * Skip instructions will skip over the entire double-wide `F000 NNNN` instruction.
 * Clear, scroll and draw instructions only apply to the selected drawing plane.
 * `00FE` and `00FF`, which switch between low and high resolution, will clear the screen as well.
+* `FX75`: As in SUPER-CHIP, store V0..VX in RPL user flags, but X is not limited to 7
+* `FX85`: As in SUPER-CHIP, read V0..VX from RPL user flags, but X is not limited to 7

 <h3 class="no_toc">Compatibility notes</h3>